4 Ways to Reduce Christmas Spending on Your Kids

 1. Ask Your Kids What They Want

-Take note of what they have asked for and start watching for sales a few months BEFORE Christmas.
+Take note of what Christmas gifts they have asked for and start watching for sales a few months BEFORE Christmas.
 There are often really great sales during several of the holidays leading up to Christmas.

 And what’s even crazier is that often times, those sales don’t happen on Black Friday or even Cyber Monday.
-If you keep your eyes peeled, you can sometimes even get great deals on popular items during non-peak shopping times.
+If you keep your eyes peeled, you can sometimes get great deals on popular items during non-peak shopping times.

 Chances are, your kids are going to end up getting *MOST* of what they’ve asked for on their “want list”, and the best part is, you aren’t buying all of it!